dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/strategies-for-database-development-and-deployment-cs.md

 uid: web-forms/overview/older-versions-getting-started/deploying-web-site-projects/strategies-for-database-development-and-deployment-cs
 title: "Strategies for Database Development and Deployment (C#) | Microsoft Docs"
 author: rick-anderson
 description: "When deploying a data-driven application for the first time you can blindly copy the database in the development environment to the production environment.
-B..." ms.author: riande ms.date: 04/23/2009 ms.assetid: 3e8b0627-3eb7-488e-807e-067cba7cec05
+B...
+(C#)" ms.author: riande ms.date: 04/23/2009 ms.assetid: 3e8b0627-3eb7-488e-807e-067cba7cec05